 In your vast and boundless compassion, you let me accompany you even to prison.
 As a result, I could read with my entire being the passage from the Lotus Sutra: 'Those persons who had heard the Law dwelled here and there in various buddha lands, constantly reborn in company with their teachers' (LSOC7, 178).
 The benefit of this was coming to know my former existence as a Bodhisattva of the Earth and to absorb with my very life even a small degree of the sutra's meaning.
-Could there be any greater happiness than this?18 always be born together in a Buddha land, in a place where they will strive together to save people from suffering.
+Could there be any greater happiness than this?

-This passage from 'The Parable of the Phantom City' (7th) chapter of the Lotus Sutra teaches that the bond between mentor and disciple is such that they will
+This passage from 'The Parable of the Phantom City' (7th) chapter of the Lotus Sutra teaches that the bond between mentor and disciple is such that they will always be born together in a Buddha land, in a place where they will strive together to save people from suffering.

-18 Translated from Japanese.
+&lt;sup>18 Translated from Japanese.
 Josei Toda, 'Makiguchi Sensei Sankaiki ni' (On President Makiguchi's Third Memorial) in Toda Josei Zenshu (The Collected Works of Josei Toda) (Tokyo: Seikyo Shimbun-sha, 1983), vol. 3, p.
 386.